 The quality of the pool alarm also matters.
 You want value for your money, and so you should go for models from reputable brands that deliver quality.
 These are not necessarily the most expensive options.
 We also looked at brands that have been recalled before and avoided those products.

 Good luck with your search and let us know what questions you have!
+If you need other supplies recommendations, head over to my article on essential pool supplies.

 As an Amazon Associate, we earn from qualifying purchases.
 Participation in these programs helps us keep the lights on at PoolResearch.com and in no way impacts our research process or editorial opinions.